-Best Canadian Online Casinos
+Best Online Casinos in Canada for 2021

 There aren’t any laws on the books in Canada that specifically reference the legality of online gambling, making the question of whether online casinos are legal in Canada or not difficult to answer.
 A lack of laws on the subject mean that older gambling laws are sometimes applied to the more modern online gambling market.
 According to Canadian law, it is only legal to gamble at places approved by the Canadian government.
 By the strict letter of the law, that means that you can only legally play at online casinos endorsed by the Canadian government.
 There are a few provincial casinos available to Canadian citizens, in British Columbia and Quebec, with many more provinces planning to open their own sites in the next few years.
 Are these the only legal online casinos in Canada?

 The Canadian government isn’t yet interested enough in online gambling to take action.
 No Canadian has ever been prosecuted for playing at an online casino.
 In fact, in the United States, where online gambling law is far stricter, only a handful of cases were ever brought for breaking state online gambling laws, and those people were asked to pay small fines or not punished at all.
 Like in Canada, the US government is more interested in preventing online gambling by putting pressure on banks and financial institutions to stop processing transactions to gambling sites.
-So far, individuals are not the target of any action of the Canadian government against online gambling.
+So far, individuals are not the target of any action of the Canadian government against online gambling

 The Future of Canadian Online Casinos